While property values dip in the rainy season, they don't dip beyond half of their value of the Summer: Bava Kamma 7b

 Merchandise and money will only be blessed if they are hidden from sight: Taanit 8b; Bava Metzia 42a

-One should only pray Before checking his merchandise, not After, at which point the prayer is pointless: Bava Metzia 42a
+One should only pray before checking his merchandise, not after, for at that point the prayer is pointless: Bava Metzia 42a

 Sales